Sucker (song): Live performances

 On March 7, 2019, the Jonas Brothers performed the song for the first time on The Late Late Show with James Corden.
 On May 2, 2019, they performed the song at the Billboard Music Awards along with Nick's debut hit Jealous and Joe's hit song Cake by the Ocean with his band DNCE.
 On May 11, 2019, they performed the song again on Saturday Night Live as the musical guests.
-They also performed the song on the first episode of All That's revival on June 15, 2019.
+They also performed the song on the first episode of All That's revival on June 15, 2019 but some of the lyrics had been changed for the episode.

 The Jonas Brothers performed "Sucker" along "X" (without Karol G) and "What A Man Gotta Do" as Exclusive 'home' sessions recorded especially for BBC Radio 1's Big Weekend.

 Plagiarism allegations

 American rock band, Portugal.
 The Man accused the Jonas Brothers' song as copying their 2017 single, "Feel It Still".
 Portugal.
 The Man tweeted: "To be fair, the chorus of Feel It Still sounds very similar to Please Mister Postman by the Marvelettes...
 Which we respectfully cleared and thanked them for every chance we got.
 As one does. @jonasbrothers" The band later clarified saying that they were "not mad at all", and that they "actually dig a lot of their music and Nick's solo records".